 For ongoing updates about the BlueCross response to COVID-19, visit BCBSTupdates.com.

 QUITE INTERESTING FACTOID: Typically, in our statewide Power Polls, the members from the 91 counties respond differently from their urban counterparts.
 Members from the 91 counties are more rural and skew more conservative compared to cities that count higher numbers of progressives.
 But in this survey ALL Power Poll members were much more in-line with their responses, regardless of geography.
 The picture was uniformly one of severe economic impact, the likelihood that bad times could continue, and the feeling that workplace patterns may change forever.

 (Preface: A total of 312 Knoxvillians were surveyed, 109 responded, for a 34.94% response rate.
 For the state as a whole, 3,121 Power Poll members were surveyed, with 800 responding, for a 25.63% response rate.
-For complete responses from all cities, the 91 non-metro counties, and the state as a whole, scroll to the bottom of the page.)
+For complete responses from all cities, the 91 non-metro counties, and the state as a whole, select an area from any chart.)